OliverOE1509/OliverOE1509/README.md

 - 👋 Hi, I’m @OliverOE1509
 - 👀 I’m interested in ... algorithmic trading, automation and unsupervised learning
-- 🌱 I’m currently learning ...
-Data Science
+- 🌱 I’m currently learning ... mathematics
 - 💞️ I’m looking to collaborate on ... information technology/Programming, AI and innovative algorithms
 - 📫 How to reach me; (email: oliveroekeberg@gmail.com, linkedin: www.linkedin.com/in/oliver-ekeberg) or message me at facebook (Oliver Ekeberg)